I Want You (She's So Heavy): Composition

 Lennon wrote the song about his love for Yoko Ono.
 It begins in 6/8 time, with an arpeggio guitar theme in D minor, progressing through E^{7(♭9)} and B♭^{7} before cadencing on an A augmented chord.
 In this chord sequence, the F note is a drone.
 The bass and lead guitar ascend and descend with a riff derived from the D minor scale.
 As the last chord fades, a verse begins in 4/4 time, based on the A and D blues scales, with Lennon singing "I want you / I want you so bad ..."
 The two blues verses alternate, before the reappearance of the E^{7(♭9)} chord, and McCartney playing an aggressive bass riff which functions as a transition to the main theme throughout the song.
 The main theme repeats with Lennon singing "She's so heavy", with a long sustain on the last word.

 The second set of verses are rendered instrumentally, with lead guitar reprising the melody.
 Another repeat of the "She's So Heavy" theme (this time featuring harmonies) is followed by Lennon singing a livelier repeat of the "I Want You" verse.
 During the next E^{7(♭9)} transition, Lennon screams "Yeah", until his voice breaks.
-The song's coda consists of a three-minute repetition of the "She's So Heavy" theme, with the arpeggios double-tracked, intensifying with white noise generated by a Moog synthesizer played by Lennon fading in as the theme continues with multi-tracked guitars from Lennon and George Harrison and drums and bass guitar from Ringo Starr and McCartney respectively.
+The song's coda consists of a three-minute repetition of the "She's So Heavy" theme, with the arpeggios double-tracked, intensifying with a droning riff in drop D, and white noise generated by a Moog synthesizer played by Lennon fading in as the theme continues with multi-tracked guitars from Lennon and George Harrison and drums and bass guitar from Ringo Starr and McCartney respectively.
 In the middle of the 15th repetition of the theme, the song abruptly ends.